 Baked Baja Fish Tacos

 Make these Baked Baja Fish Tacos for your family!
-The fish is quickly marinated then baked to perfection.
-Includes a simple fish taco sauce recipe!
+The fish is marinated then baked to perfection.
+Includes a simple fish taco sauce recipe.

-I can’t believe that I’ve been blogging for almost 6 years, and I haven’t shared this Baked Baja Fish Tacos recipe!
+I can’t believe that I’ve been blogging for almost 6 years, and I haven’t shared this Baked Fish Tacos recipe yet!
 It’s been a staple in our house for as long as I can remember.
-I’ve certainly shared plenty of taco recipes over the years; Easy Lobster Tacos, Easy Flank Steak Tacos, Chili Crispy Shrimp Tacos with Cilantro Slaw and Adobo Pork Street Tacos!
-But, not my favorites, baja fish tacos!
+I’ve made plenty of taco recipes over the years!

 The Best Toppings for Fish Tacos

-You have complete flexibility choosing your favorite toppings for these Baja Fish Tacos!
-But, there are a few toppings that will pair perfectly.
+You have complete flexibility in choosing your favorite toppings for these Baja Fish Tacos!
+But there are a few toppings that will always pair perfectly.
 I recommend:

 - avocado